mrange/hron/languages/groovy/README.md

     	=title
     		Welcome to HRON
     	=copy
-    		HRON is a new data format which which is easy to read and
+    		HRON is a new data format
+    		which is easy to read and
     		supports multi line strings.